orenaksakal/personal-blog/content/blog/Default-Parameters-In-ES6/index.md

 #### **WHAT IS A PARAMETER ?**
 Parameter is a variable found in the **function definition**.
-In compilation phase when we are on the line of a function definition with a parameter that parameter is registered to **function's lexical scope as a local variable**.
+In compilation phase when we are on the line of a function definition with a parameter, that parameter is registered to **function's lexical scope as a local variable**.

 #### PARAMETER === LOCAL VARIABLE
-Lets try to prove that parameters are local variables in ES5 within example below, we will be taking advantage of scopes and hoisting in ES6 while doing so;
+Lets try to prove that parameters are local variables in ES5 within example below, we will be taking advantage of scope and hoisting while doing so;
   ```js
     var foo = 'global.foo';
     var baz = 'global.baz';